Jose Altuve Player Props: Astros vs. Yankees

-On Saturday, Jose Altuve (.550 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
-First pitch is at 1:05 PM ET.
+The Houston Astros and Jose Altuve, who went 1-for-3 with a home run and an RBI last time out, battle Carlos Rodon and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5 with a double) against the Yankees.
+In his previous game, he notched a home run while going 1-for-3 against the Yankees.

 Jose Altuve Game Info & Props vs. the Yankees